lawrenae/kuduwiki/Deployment-vs-runtime-issues.md

 ## Deployments and Web App restarts

-A common misconception is that the deploying content to a Web App causes the app to be restarted.
-The reality is that deployment pretty much does only one thing: it deploys files into the `wwwroot` folder.
-It never *directly* does anything to restart the App.
+A common misconception is that deploying content to a Web App causes the app to be restarted.
+The reality is that **deployment pretty much does only one thing: it deploys files into the `wwwroot` folder.
+It never *directly* does anything to restart the App.**

 This is true whether you use Visual Studio deployment (msdeploy), git/GitHub/etc deployment, FTP, or manually copy some files over using Kudu Console.